Apartment PODWALE 3 - Old Town - Center - Warsaw - Poland

 Modern and comfortable studio flat in a wonderful location in the Old Town.

 Ground floor studio, very spacious, bright and quiet.
 Contains a double bed, wardrobe, table, cable TV and internet.
 Fully equipped kitchenette.
 Located right next to the most popular and most representative part of Warsaw – i.e. the Old Town.
 In close proximity to Freta Street and the Old Town Market Place where numerous cafes and restaraunts are placed.
 Few minutes to Krasiński Square, public transport, and Krasinski Park.
 Ratusz Arsenal Metro station is 600m away from the studio flat.

-- Kitchenette: fridge, gas stove, kettle, microwave
+- Kitchenette: fridge, gas stove, kettle, microwave, sofa for 2 persons

 - Living space: double bed (160x200), big wardrobe, TV, table, two armchairs